The Republic of Mauritius Implements Global Minimum Tax

 June 24, 2025

-As part of its 2025–2026 budget, the Republic of Mauritius has announced significant tax reforms, including the adoption of a global minimum tax.
-This measure is part of the implementation of the recommendations of Pillar 2 of the BEPS project promoted by the OECD/G20, which will have a direct impact on the transfer pricing strategies of multinational groups operating in the country.
+As part of its budget for 2025–2026, the Republic of Mauritius has announced significant tax reforms, including the adoption of a global minimum tax.
+This measure is part of the country’s compliance with the recommendations of Pillar 2 of the BEPS project promoted by the OECD/G20, which will directly affect the Transfer Pricing strategies of multinational groups operating in the country.

-• Domestic Minimum Transfer Tax (DMTT): Applicable from July 1, 2025, this tax seeks to ensure a minimum tax rate of 15% in line with GloBE rules.
+Domestic Minimum Top-Up Tax (DMTT): Effective from July 1, 2025, this tax aims to ensure a minimum tax rate of 15% in line with the GloBE rules.

-• Alternative Minimum Tax (AMT): Reintroduced for certain companies, based on sectoral and financial criteria.
+Alternative Minimum Tax (AMT): Reintroduced for certain companies and based on sectoral and financial criteria.

-• Fair Share Contribution (FSC): Additional contribution on added value, aimed at companies with high revenues.
+Fair Share Contribution (FSC): Additional contribution on added value aimed at companies with high incomes.

-These measures are intended to strengthen the tax system, prevent tax base erosion, and ensure fairer taxation of corporate profits.
+These measures are intended to strengthen the tax system, prevent tax base erosion, and ensure more equitable taxation of corporate profits.

 • The assessment of the effective tax rate per entity.